Accertify Index: Hindsight is 2017

 By Matt Marcus, Senior Fraud Data Analyst - Accertify, Inc.

 eCommerce fraud prevention, like every tech industry, is continually focused on the future.
 What’s next?
 What new technical innovation is being dreamt up to better enable sales while knocking down fraud attempts?
 What piece of the customer interaction can we dig into now?
-The industry has moved to incorporate every available piece of an interaction: device attributes, session analytics, behavioral elements – all that in addition to the foundational transaction data that is generated within each order.
+The industry has moved to incorporate many available pieces of an interaction: device attributes, session analytics, behavioral elements – in addition to the foundational transaction data that is generated within each order.
 All of these pieces add useful context to a given transaction, but the focus on the mechanics of what’s being obtained (Screen resolution!
 Pages visited!
 Clickstream variance!) can distract from what it all is at its essence: Data.
 Inputs to drive more predictive decisioning.

 When it comes to data, its exoticness (Device angle!) isn’t always a reflection of its value.
 By focusing so much on the hyper-specifics of each new interaction, we risk ignoring the oceans of data that exist in the one place we always forget to look: the past.